HeroBrine1st/spotify-dumper/README.md

 # Spotify dumper

-Automatically dump playlists and liked songs from your Spotify account.
+Fancy utulity for dumping playlists and liked songs from your Spotify account into file or stdout.

 ## Installation